Skip to main content

 Computer Science - Certificate of Higher Education*

-This Certificate introduces the core concepts and practices that underpin the wider Computer Science pathways.
-On successful completion, you can progress to the Foundation Degree and specialise in a route that aligns with your goals and strengths:
+On successful completion of the CertHE, you can progress to a Foundation Degree in Computer Science and specialise in a pathway that aligns with your strengths and career goals.

-• DevOps: Explore automation, deployment pipelines, cloud services, and collaborative workflows that drive efficient delivery in modern software environments.
+• DevOps – exploring automation, deployment pipelines, cloud services and collaborative development workflows

 *This course is currently Subject to Validation.
 For more information please visit our Subject to Validation, Revalidation and Approval page.